w3f/polkadot-wiki/docs/learn/learn-opengov.md

 In (2), the proposal enters the **Deciding Period** where votes can be cast.
 For a proposal to be approved, votes must satisfy the approval and support criteria for at least the **Confirmation Period**; otherwise, the proposal is automatically rejected.
-A rejected proposal can be submitted anytime and as many times as possible.
+A rejected proposal can be resubmitted anytime and as many times as possible.

 In (3), approved proposals will enter the **Enactment Period**, after which proposed changes will be